nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 I don’t believe anyone should be denied care simply because they made mistakes.

-But I also believe we owe it to our systems—and to each other—to design care that encourages responsibility, not shame.
+But I also believe we owe it to our systems, and to each other, to design care that encourages responsibility, not shame.

 What if, instead of denying treatment, we offered it *with conditions*?
 - A year of sobriety before transplant eligibility.
 - Counseling paired with medical intervention.
-- Community support—not judgment—as part of the healing process.
+- Community support, not judgment, as part of the healing process.

 This isn’t about withholding compassion.
 It’s about extending it *in a way that works*.